google/pytype/docs/developers/attributes.md

 ![set_attribute diagram](../images/set_attribute.png)

 1.  `set_attribute` recursively calls itself as needed to unpack the target object.
-For example, when passed a Union, `set_attribute` iterates through the union's options and calls itself on each one.
+For example, when passed a union, `set_attribute` iterates through the union's options and calls itself on each one.
 1.  `set_attribute` then calls `_set_member`, which first calls
     `_maybe_load_as_instance_attribute` to make sure the requested attribute has been lazily loaded into the object's `members` dict, then modifies the appropriate `members` entry.

 ### get_attribute